 - Garlic

 - Cauliflower rice: One medium head of cauliflower should yield enough.
-To rice the cauliflower simply run it through a food processor fitted with the shredding disc.
-You could use pre-riced cauliflower found in the freezer section, but it will need to be thawed prior to use.
+To rice the cauliflower simply run it through a food processor fit with a shredding disc.
+You could use pre-riced cauliflower,found in the freezer section, but it will need to be fully thawed prior to use.

 - Ground sage

-How do you make this cast-iron spinach artichoke casserole w/ cauliflower rice? (+tips)
+How to make this cauliflower rice spinach artichoke casserole (+tips)

-Finally transfer to the oven and broil for five minutes or until cheese is browned and edges of casserole are bubbling.
+Transfer the skillet to the oven to broil for five minutes until golden brown and the edges of the casserole are bubbling.
+Remove from oven and rest for five minutes prior to slicing and serving.

 Cover and refrigerate for up to four days.

-If you make this cast-iron spinach artichoke casserole w/ cauliflower rice I’d love your feedback.
+If you make this spinach artichoke cauliflower casserole I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
 Or snap a pic and tag me on Instagram @taoofspiceblog.
-Love, light and happy cooking ya’ll ♥
+Love, light, and happy cooking ya’ll ♥

 Cast-Iron Spinach Artichoke Casserole w/ Cauliflower Rice